macbuse/macbuse.github.io/TOKYO/hyperbolic.md

 <img src="./holed_torus.png" width="500">

 #
+## Corollary

+The length function does not coincide with any reasonable function

+- not differentiable at rational slopes
+- is well approximated by piecewise linear

+#
 ### Unit ball and counting

 - 200$\sharp \{ \gamma,\, \| \gamma \| \leq t \} \sim \text{area unit ball}\times t^2$